-10.9 The plan includes policies to support the government's target to deliver zero carbon homes by 2016 and Zero Carbon Commercial buildings by 2019.
-The plan also includes policies to promote more sustainable transport and travel choices and zero, low carbon and reduced carbon energy sources.
+10.9 The plan includes a policy to encourage developers to improve the environmental performance of their developments on a voluntary basis.
+The plan also includes policies to promote more sustainable transport and travel choices and support the delivery of zero, low carbon and reduced carbon energy sources.
 The plan also includes policies to support the delivery of communities which can adapt to climate change, for example by supporting water efficient development and the provision of green infrastructure on site to manage surface water and provide urban cooling.